 In 1870 the railroad line was built which opened up Monterosso to the outside world.

-The peculiar territorial formation of the Cinque Terre (Five Lands) is the result of the rocks pressure during thousands of years.
+Favorite thing: The peculiar territorial formation of the Cinque Terre (Five Lands) is the result of the rocks pressure during thousands of years.
 The erosion of the water has created hundreds of bays and small creeks.

 Monterosso, Vernazza, Corniglia, Manarola, Riomaggiore form the Cinque Terre.
 Already populated in remote times, these villages have developed their current aspect thanks to the patient human work.
 The terrace cultivations are characteristic of the five villages, built on narrow ribbons on the sea, defined by an unthinkable number of dry-laid stone walls.
 According to a study, adding the several walls, the Five Lands would be travelled by two meters high and eleven thousand kilometres long wall.